WEC-Sim/WEC-Sim/docs/user/code_structure.rst

 At a high level, the wave class interacts with the rest of WEC-Sim as shown in the diagram below.
-The wave primarily interacts with the body class through during pre-processing of wave forces and in Simulink.
+The wave primarily interacts with the body class through the pre-processing of wave forces and in Simulink.

 .. figure:: /_static/images/code_structure/wave_diagram.PNG
    :width: 100%